na-da191/na-da191/README.md

 ### About Me
 - 🌱 I’m currently learning  Time Series Forecasting , deep Reinforcment Learning and Big Data Analysis
-- 👯 I’m looking to collaborate on NLP and RL projects
-- 🤔 I’m looking an end of study internship in Machine Learning/ Data Science
+- 🤔 I’m looking for an end of study internship in Machine Learning/ Data Science
 - 💬 Ask me about Machine Learning , Deep Learning , Data preprocessing and Data Science related topics
 - 📫 How to reach me: nadaarbib18@gmail.com
+- 👯 I’m looking to collaborate on NLP and RL projects
 - 😄 Pronouns: She/Her or TeamWorker
 - ⚡ Fun fact: I love food